Everything to Know about Dog Seasonal Allergies

-While it’s normal for dogs to scratch themselves from time to time, the biggest indicator of allergies is when your dog scratches more than usual or develops hives or scabbed skin in certain areas.
+While humans may suffer from itchy, watery eyes and sneezing, the biggest indicator of dog allergies is when your pet scratches more than usual or develops hives or scabbed skin in certain areas.
+Allergies can create what veterinarians call an "itch-scratch cycle."

 Other common dog allergy symptoms include: